 Why It Works

-Values-aligned customers stick around longer.
+Honestly, values-aligned customers just stick around longer.
 When someone recycles clothes at H&M, they're making a micro-commitment: "I'm the kind of person who cares about sustainability."
 That identity keeps them coming back to a brand that reinforces it.

 The psychology is called identity signaling.
 People want to act consistently with how they see themselves.
 If your brand helps them express their values, you're not just selling products; you're reinforcing who they believe they are.